Past Projects

 CELEBRATIONS

-Freeze Out Hunger gala
+Freeze Out Hunger Gala

 Portland Youth Opportunities Halloween Hayride and Party

-Southern Maine Agency on Aging (SMAA) – “Hats Off to You”, Celebration of Caregivers
+Southern Maine Agency on Aging (SMAA) – “Hats Off to You” Celebration of Caregivers

 Maine Children’s Cancer Project- Festival for kids & families